The art of BART: Minimax optimality over nonhomogeneous smoothness in high dimension: Introduction

-We summarize the contribution of this paper as follows. \begin{itemize} \item {\bf Approximation theory}: The true function should be approximable by tree-based learners in order to establish the optimal rate of posterior contraction.
+We summarize the contribution of this study as follows. \begin{itemize} \item {\bf Approximation theory}: The true function should be approximable by tree-based learners to establish the optimal rate of posterior contraction.
 Approximation theory for piecewise heterogeneous anisotropic classes is much more intricate when there are discontinuities and heterogeneity.
-We establish such approximation theory here under suitable regularity conditions (with smoothness up to $1$ due to the limitation of piecewise constant learners). \item {\bf Posterior contraction}: For functions belonging to piecewise heterogeneous anisotropic spaces, posterior contraction of Bayesian forests is established under the high dimensional setup with a Dirichlet sparse prior.
+We establish such approximation theory here under suitable regularity conditions (with smoothness up to $1$ owing to the limitation of piecewise constant learners). \item {\bf Posterior contraction}: For piecewise heterogeneous anisotropic functions, posterior contraction of Bayesian forests is established under the high-dimensional setup with a Dirichlet sparse prior.
 The derived rates consist of the risk of variable selection uncertainty and the risk of function estimation, similar to isotropic cases \citep{yang2015minimax,rockova2020posterior}. \item {\bf Minimax optimality}: Minimax rates in high-dimensional spaces have been unavailable even for simple anisotropic classes.
 For Gaussian nonparametric regression with high-dimensional inputs, we formally derive the minimax lower bound over piecewise heterogeneous anisotropic spaces.
-This certifies that our obtained contraction rate for Bayesian forests is optimal, up to a logarithmic factor. \item {\bf Applications beyond regression}: Unlike the asymptotic studies of the traditional tree priors \citep{rockova2020posterior,rockova2019theory}, our findings show that splits for recursive partitioning do not necessarily have to be at observed covariate values.
-This implies that our proving technique extends beyond fixed-design regression to other estimation problems such as density estimation or regression/classification with random design. \end{itemize}
+This certifies that our obtained contraction rate for Bayesian forests is optimal up to a logarithmic factor. \item {\bf Applications beyond regression}: Unlike the asymptotic studies of the traditional tree priors \citep{rockova2020posterior,rockova2019theory}, our findings show that splits for recursive partitioning do not necessarily have to be at observed covariate values.
+This implies that our technique of proofs extends beyond fixed-design regression to other estimation problems such as density estimation or regression/classification with random design. \end{itemize}

-\subsection{Preview and outline of the paper}
+\subsection{Preview and Outline of the Paper}

 The main results of this study begin to appear in Section~\ref{sec:app} after excessive preliminary steps.
-Before going into preparatory phase, here we provide a preview of our main results.
+Before going into the preparatory phase, here we provide a preview of our main results.
 Let us focus on a fixed design regression setup,